JuanPautasso/jp-info/_pages/about.md

 ## 📽️ Mentorship

-- Supervised and mentored students in image processing and data analysis, helping them successfully complete their theses.
+- Supervised and mentored master students in image processing and data analysis, helping them successfully complete their theses.
 - Delivered educational content and presentations on signal and image optimization.

 ---